namuol/juicer/NOTES.md

-I think this had a really powerful effect, and all I'm doing is scaling the eyes vertically and randomizing which direction each eye looks, so they appear to be disoriented.
+I think this had a really powerful effect, and all I'm doing is scaling the eyes vertically and randomizing which direction each eye looks, so they look momentarily-disoriented.

 ## 21: obligatory screenshake
 Now whenever you shoot, the screen shakes.

 A subtle note: the direction that the screen shakes is actually the same as the direction you aim.

+This is probably the easiest trick to use, but you have to be careful not to overdo it, because it can be nauseating.

+If you use it a lot, it might be a good idea to allow the user to disable it.

 ## 22: player eyes
 I might as well give the player eyes.